bamos/bamos.github.io/about.md

 For more information, find my publications on
 [Google Scholar][scholar] and see [my vitae][cv].

-Furthermore, I enjoy contributing to the open-source community and maintain as many projects as possible on [GitHub][github], including [this website][website], which is published with [jekyll][jekyll].
+I enjoy contributing to the open-source community and maintain as many projects as possible on [GitHub][github], including [this website][website], which is published with [jekyll][jekyll].